List of MIS Reports Made by IE Department in Garment Factories

 • Group incentive working report

-Name of the reports may be sounding differently to many.
-Name of the report is not important but the measures that you need to capture and prepare to understand where your factory stands.
+The names of the reports may sound different to you.
+The name of the report is not important, but the measures that you need to capture and prepare to understand the performance of the factory in various areas.

 Do you make all these reports in your factory?
 If you are making a report other than this list, share it with us.